noi-techpark/odh-docs/source/glossary.rst

    Data Collector
-      A component of the |bdp|\, a data collector is used to gather data from datasets and send them to the |bdp|\.
+      A component of the |odh|\, a data collector is used to gather data from datasets and send them to the |odh|\.
 See the :ref:`detailed description <data-collector-def>`.

    DTO
-      A core component of the |bdp|\, the DTO transforms the data format of a Source into a |bdp|\-understandable format.
+      A core component of the |odh|\, the DTO transforms the data format of a Source into a |odh|\-understandable format.
 See the :ref:`detailed description <dto-def>`.

    Writer
-      The Writer is a core component of the |bdp|\.
+      The Writer is a core component of the |odh|\.
 It receives data from the Data Collectors and stores them in the Database.
 See the :ref:`detailed description <writer-def>`.